MorielHarush/morielharush.github.io/_posts/2026-02-23-trusted-by-default-dangerous-by-design.md

 ---

-## Case Study 2: CASL — Example Tool to Command Injection
+## Case Study 2: CASL, Example Tool to Command Injection

 [CASL](https://github.com/stalniy/casl) is a popular JavaScript authorization library used to manage permissions in web applications.
 It's well-regarded and widely adopted.

 Again, the vulnerability wasn't in CASL's core authorization logic.
-It was in a **tool script** — `tools/sitemap.xml.js` — a sitemap generator that ships with the project as a development utility.
+It was in a **tool script**, `tools/sitemap.xml.js`, a sitemap generator that ships with the project as a development utility.

 ### The Vulnerable Pattern